palpen/ProgrammingNotes/tmux.md

-z toggle zoom in current active pane x kill (close) pane
+z toggle zoom in current active pane x kill (close) pane space toggle layout (can switch from hortizontal to vertical and vice versa)

 o switch to next pane
 ; switch to previous pane